Littlewood-Richardson Coefficient, Springer Fibers and the Annihilator Varieties of Induced Representations: Lattices and Affine Grassmannian

-\end{definition} The affine grassmannian is an \emph{ind-scheme}, which means that it is the direct limit of finite-dimensional closed subschemes.
-To see this, we need a stratification on the affine Grassmannian based on the \emph{Cartan decomposition} (See \cite[Section 2]{MirkovicVilonen} and \cite[Proposition 1.3.2]{BaumannRiche}), in which the cells are parametrized by the dominant coweights
+\end{definition} The affine Grassmannian is an \emph{ind-scheme}, which means that it is the direct limit of finite-dimensional closed subschemes.
+There exists a stratification on the affine Grassmannian based on the \emph{Cartan decomposition} (See \cite[Section 2]{MirkovicVilonen} and \cite[Proposition 1.3.2]{BaumannRiche}) of $G$, in which the cells are parametrized by the dominant coweights